-- a.
-The out-of-state provider will be paid the lesser of the provider's billed charges or the fee-for-service rate that is paid to an in-state provider for the service. - b.
-If the out-of-state provider refuses to accept this rate, then the out-ofstate provider may be paid the lesser of the provider's billed charges or the same fee-for-service rate as it would be paid by its home state Medicaid program.
+- 1. The out-of-state provider will be paid the lesser of the provider's billed charges or the Fee-for-Service rate that is paid to an in-state provider for the service. - 2.
+If the out-of-state provider refuses to accept this rate, then the out-ofstate provider may be paid the lesser of the provider's billed charges or the same Fee-for-Service rate as it would be paid by its home state Medicaid program.